kristel-/spatial-visualization-with-r/plottingMaps.md

 ## 6       Har           3313
 ```

-Merge the verb frequency data with the shapefile attribute table, keep all parishes, even if the infromation from the parish is missing or the verb frequency is 0.
+Merge the verb frequency data with the shapefile attribute table, keep all parishes, even if the information from the parish is missing or the verb frequency is 0.
 Parishes with no information get NA value, which we replace with zeros for plotting (otherwise we would get empty "holes" without borders on the map).

 ```r